rexlManu/la-dpsmeter/README.md

 ### Third step: Configure and run the container

-Currently this fork requires you to pull the code down, update the config.yml file, build the image locally, and run that local image, like so:
+This fork requires you to pull the code down, update the config.yml file, build the image locally, and run that local image.

+First, clone this repository so you have the code locally on the machine that will run the meter.

 ```powershell
 git clone https://github.com/therealhumes/la-dpsmeter.git